Back to Blog

 ❌ The LLC has foreign members (not eligible for S Corp status)

-How to elect: File Form 2553 by March 15 for the current tax year (or within 75 days of formation for new LLCs).
+How to elect: File Form 2553 by March 15 (March 16 in 2026) for the current tax year (or within 75 days of formation for new LLCs).
 For a detailed comparison, see our S Corp vs LLC guide.

 State-Level Tax Considerations